Iamprashanth-1/cap/readme.md

     ```bash
     pip install -r requirements.txt
     ```
-- Make sure aws credentials are configured if not use below command to configure
+- Make sure AWS credentials are configured if not use the below command to configure
     ```bash
     aws configure --profile 'profileName'
     ```
     Or Add   `ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in config.py

-- Add all credentials in cred.json file see sample file on current working directory
+- Add all credentials in the cred.json file see the sample file in the current working directory
-    - Upload cred.json to s3 bucket
+    - Upload cred.json to the s3 bucket
-    - Look for config.py file and replace the bucket name and path for cred.json file
+    - Look for the config.py file and replace the bucket name and path for the cred.json file

-    - We can use Secret Manager to fetch credentials but it cost's so we are using s3 to fetch credentials
+    - We can use Secret Manager to fetch credentials but it cost so we are using s3 to fetch credentials
-    - Credentials were retrieved in run time Environment so there are no hardcoded credentials available in project
+    - Credentials were retrieved in run time Environment so there are no hardcoded credentials available in the project

-- Run this command to test in local environment :
+- Run this command to test in the local environment :
     ```bash
     python app.py
     ```